janesh002/email-parser/README.md

 - Subject has "itr" and has attachment
 - Subject has "document pan" and has attachment

 Create a copy of config.yaml.sample file named config.yaml.
+Fill in following details in config.yaml file:

-Add the Gmail label's name to config.yaml file.
+- Add the Gmail label's name to LABEL_NAME key.

-Configure DB credentials in config.yaml file.
-Make sure DB name which is configured is created in MySQL.
+- Add DB details (db_host, db_user, db_pass, db_name).
+Make sure DB name (db_name) which is configured is created in MySQL.

-Configure start_date from which you want to start parsing emails in config.yaml file.
+- Add start_date from which you want to start parsing emails.

-Configure URL of email verification API.
+- Add URL of email verification API.

-Configure URL of document upload API.
+- Add URL of document upload API.

 ## Running the project